ms/buildtogether.tech/src/git-solo.md

     in the world can tell exactly when these files were saved.

 -   A short comment called a [% i "commit message (version control)" "Git!commit message" %][% g commit_message %]commit message[% /g %][% /i %] that tells us what this change is all about.
-We will take a look in <a section="git-team"/> at how to write a good commit message; for now, just remember that if you and your teammates have made a hundred changes to the project over the course of ten or twelve weeks, you're going to want something more informative than "Fixed
+We will take a look in [% x git-team %] at how to write a good commit message; for now, just remember that if you and your teammates have made a hundred changes to the project over the course of ten or twelve weeks, you're going to want something more informative than "Fixed